anonymousNED/NED/README.md

 ```
 - ```<celeb_path>``` is the path to the folder used for this actor
 - ```<mode>``` is one of ```{train, test, reference}``` for each of the above cases respectively.

+## Manipulate the emotion on a test video